RenatoBrittoAraujo/RenatoBrittoAraujo/README.md

 ### Experience

-- [Red Matter](redmatterapp.com) - [Red Matter v2.0](http://beta.redmatterapp.com/) - CTO and Co-Founder of the company.
+- [Red Matter](redmatterapp.com) - [Red Matter v2.0](http://beta.redmatterapp.com/) - CTO of the company.
 In this role, have done a lot such as deciding technologies, gathering requisites, planned and executed uncountable features, deploying and releasing, hiring new developers, helping make business decisions from a tech standpoint and so on.
-Personally developed the majority of our current core product.
+Personally developed the majority of current core product.

 - [Zapay](https://usezapay.com.br/) - Innumerous projects - Developed new features and systems that allowed the startup to grow.